JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 === AR(1)-X(1,1) Model<sec:3_6_ar1_x1_1>

-Now, we deal with a model that supplements the previous model by one AR component:
+Now, we deal with a model that supplements the previous model by one AR component (but already modeled in @eq:3_4_ar1_x1_1):

 $
   P_t = -phi.alt_1 P_(t-1) + omega_1 T_t + beta_1 G_t + epsilon_t